Whether you deliciously season or smother them, everyone needs this simple and easily customizable broasted potatoes recipe in their arsenal.

 How to Make Broasted Potatoes

-- Place potato slices in a single layer on your oiled baking sheet and sprinkle with more seasonings.
+Place potato slices in a single layer on your prepared baking sheet and sprinkle with more seasonings.

 Now, let’s look at our results.